splunk/splunk-connect-for-syslog/docs/gettingstarted/getting-started-splunk-setup.md

 ### Create a load balancing mechanism
 In some configurations, you should ensure output balancing from SC4S to Splunk indexers.
 To do this, you create a load balancing mechanism between SC4S and Splunk indexers.
 Note that this should not be confused with load balancing between [sources and SC4S](../lb.md).

-When configuring your load balancing mechanism, Keep in mind the following:
+When configuring your load balancing mechanism, keep in mind the following:

 * Splunk Cloud provides an internal ELB on TCP 443.
 * For Splunk Enterprise set up your Splunk HTTP Event Collector with the HEC endpoints behind a load balancer.